Robust Comparison in Population Protocols: Analysis of the Baseline Algorithm

 The goal of this section is to develop some of the intuition behind the analysis, as well as some preliminary results, by providing bounds on the joint count at each level, denoted by $U_i$.
+Recall that $s \geq 1$ is the maximum level achievable by states $X_i$ and $Y_i$.
 We begin with the observation that if we replace all states $X_i$ and $Y_i$ with $U_i$ in the algorithm, then the interaction rules become:

 Note that this closely matches the detection dynamics of~\cite{alistarh2017robust}: intuitively, in this case, we are not trying to compare the counts of two species, but instead trying to detect the presence of a single species $X_0 + Y_0$ in the initial solution.
 We note that the analysis in~\cite{alistarh2017robust} only provides \emph{expected} bounds on the species count at every level.
 Thus, the preliminary results of this section illustrate our analysis technique by tightening the bounds for this detection algorithm to characterize concentration.
-In turn, concentration bound are essential to analyze the behavior of the comparison dynamics we consider.
+In turn, concentration bounds are essential to analyze the behavior of the comparison dynamics we consider.

 Recall that $r_i = |R_i| / n$ for any level $i$.
 We begin by introducing some auxiliary variables $\tilde{r}_i$, for each level $i$, which are intuitively the steady-state (expected) values to which the level counts should converge in the limit.
 Let also $\tilde{R}_i = n \cdot \tilde{r}_i$.
 Note that defining the values $\tilde{r}_i$ directly in terms of the convergence of the process can be difficult, so instead we will directly provide an operational definition for them.
 More precisely, we define these values recursively as follows: